-4 Preparation of the patient:
+Preparation of the Machine:

-- Hand hygiene must be performed before preparing the patient. - Hand hygiene must be performed again and gloves donned immediately before commencement of any procedure.
+- Hand hygiene must be performed before lining and set up of the dialysis machine Preparation of the Patient: - Hand hygiene must be performed before preparing the patient. - Hand hygiene must be performed again and gloves donned immediately before commencement of any procedure.